 Fast panfish action gives anglers a chance to finish the season strong.
-Northland Fishing Tackle pro Mark Courts offers the following timely tips to help you ice the most slabs possible before the icepack disintegrates.
+Late-Ice Panfish also provides plenty of fishing excitement, and Northland Fishing Tackle pro-Mark Courts offers the following timely tips to help you ice the most slabs possible before the icepack disintegrates.

 Courts uses sonar and an underwater camera to pinpoint promising weeds, then punches a series of holes across the top of the sunken garden.
 “Panfish will be scattered and moving around on the hunt for food; hole-hopping is the way to find them,” he explains.

 For fast hookups, he favors tried and true presentations.
-“Northland Fishing Tackle’s IMPULSE® Water Flea and IMPULSE® Skeleton Minnow are deadly because these scented soft-plastic bodies have a lot of action, which is just what late-ice panfish want,” he says, noting that he tips the baits on a Tungsten Fire-Ball® Jig, Tungsten Mitee Mouse or Tungsten Larva Fly.
+“Northland Fishing Tackle’s IMPULSE® Water Flea and IMPULSE® Skeleton Minnow are deadly because these scented soft-plastic bodies have a lot of action, which is just what late-ice panfish want,” he says, noting that he tips the baits on a Tungsten Gill-Getter Jig or Impulse Rigged Stone Fly.

 Courts cautions not to linger long in a fishless hole.
 “If nothing appears on sonar within a few minutes, move on to the next hole,” he says.
 “Late ice is the time to rack up numbers of fish, and you can’t do that waiting for them to come to you.”